Herbert Haseltine

 Herbert Chevalier Haseltine (1877–1962) was an Italian-born French/American animalier sculptor, most known as an Equestrian sculptor.

 Early life and education

-Hesltine was born in Rome, the son of the American landscape painter William Stanley Haseltine (1835–1900) who was associated with the Hudson River School and Luminism.
+Haseltine was born in Rome, the son of the American landscape painter William Stanley Haseltine (1835–1900) who was associated with the Hudson River School and Luminism.
 He studied at Harvard University and, after graduating in 1899, Haseltine attended Munich Academy in Germany to study drawing and then to the Académie Julian in Paris, France where he studied painting.

 Career

 After his first piece of sculpture met with success, he pursued that artistic avenue.
 Inspired by the gathering of artists from around the world to the Montparnasse Quarter of Paris, Haseltine chose to make Paris his home for the next thirty-five years until the German occupation of France during World War II.
 He moved to the United States where he remained until 1947, at which time he returned to France.